joshua1955/ydcmd/README.en.md

 * `--skip-hash` - skip md5/sha256 integrity checks;
 * `--threads=<N>` - number of worker processes;
 * `--iconv=<S>` - if necessary, try to restore file and directory names from specified encoding (e.g., `--iconv=cp1251`);
-* `--progress` - output operation progress (recommended to install python-progressbar module).
+* `--progress` - output operation progress (enabled by default, recommended to install python-progressbar module).

 If target object is not specified, root directory of storage will be used for file upload.
 If target object points to directory (ends with `/`), source file name will be added to directory name.
 If target object exists, it will be overwritten without confirmation request.
 Symbolic links are ignored.